-Medium bodied with medium acidity.
+Medium bodied with medium plus acidity.
 Crisp and refreshing.

-Dry on the palate with limes, light grapefruits, green apples, white pepper and lemons.
+Dry on the palate with limes, grapefruits, citrus, green apples, bitter herbs, light vegetables, earth and spices.

-This is a very tasty Pinot Gris from Oregon.
-Nicely balanced with mild complexity.
-Not bitter nor tart.
-Love it.
+This is a very tasty Pinot Gris from Mendocino County.
+Nicely balanced, spicy and tangy.